 3. The duty of fair dealing

 The courts have interpreted the duty of fair dealing to require that a franchisor enforce the franchise agreement in a manner that takes into account the interests of the franchisee (but not to the exclusion of the franchisor's interests) without malice or ulterior purpose.
 In effect, the obligation imposes limitations on a franchisor's discretion in enforcing its strict contractual rights where such exercise negatively impacts the interests of the franchisee.
-The duty of fair dealing is imposed on both the franchisor and a franchisee, and a breach entitles the non-breaching party to claim damages for the breach.
+The duty of fair dealing is imposed on both the franchisor and a franchisee, and a breach entitles the non-breaching party to claim damages.

 4. The right of association